fluentribbon/fluentribbon.github.io/documentation/controls/ribbon-background.md

 title: Ribbon Background
 ---

-Changing the background of the `Ribbon` can't be done by simple changing the `Background` property.
+Changing the background of the `Ribbon` can't be done by simply changing the `Background` property.
 You have to, at least, overwrite the following resources to change the background of the `Ribbon`:

 ```xaml